openplanet-nl/nadeoapi-docs/docs/live/clubs/activities.md

 ---

 **Remarks**:

 - For clubs you are not an admin of, `active` needs to be set to `true` because only admins are allowed to see disabled activities.
 Otherwise you'll get an error complaining that you're not a member/admin of the club.
+- As of 2024-01-17, this endpoint's response links to `.dds` media files by default, while several scaled `.png` versions are available using separate fields (see example below for reference).

 ---

 **Example request**:

 ```plain
 GET https://live-services.trackmania.nadeo.live/api/token/club/4764/activity?length=3&offset=0&active=true
 ```

 **Example response**:

 ```json
 {
   "activityList": [